adaptive-democracy/hopeful-path/book/adaptive-constitutions.md

 ## Description

-We can once again use persistent documents to solve this problem.
+We can once again use adaptive documents to solve this problem.
 The highest level of administration would have one document specifying sub-district borders, and each of those resulting sub-districts would fractally have their own documents specifying sub-districts.

 Most countries have some fixed set of district levels, for example the United States has `Country > State > County > Municipality`.
 We don't really need to be concerned with that kind of control, and can allow each district to subdivide itself in whatever way seems optimal to them, including allowing no subdivision at all.

 Importantly, districts can't have incompatible definitions of rights, justice, and legislative codes without actually becoming different countries.
 Districts should only allow administrative differences such as precise tax rates and descriptions of public agencies and their officials.
 All rights, justice, and legislative documents must be shared at the highest possible level.
 I'll discuss this topic more in the future.

 Notably, the existing problem of [gerrymandering](https://en.wikipedia.org/wiki/Gerrymandering) is completely unrelated to this districting system.
-Persistent democracy makes almost all legislative representatives unnecessary, so the concept of districts to elect representatives is largely irrelevant.
+Adaptive democracy makes almost all legislative representatives unnecessary, so the concept of districts to elect representatives is largely irrelevant.
 Even when district boundaries do effect what kinds of decisions are made, choosing districts democratically is arguably the best possible way to do so.

 <!-- Both bottom-up and top-down districting are interesting to consider.
 Top-down is useful for situations in which some kind of escalation is necessary, such as in court appeals to higher levels. -->